xixu-me/VSCode-Settings/README.md

 ## ⚠️ Disclaimer

-**Important Notice**: This configuration is provided as-is and reflects personal preferences and workflows.
-Please review and test the settings before applying them to your development environment.
+**Important**: This configuration reflects personal preferences.
+Please backup your existing settings and review the configuration before applying.

-### Before Using

-- **Backup your existing settings** - Always create a backup of your current VSCode configuration
-- **Review the configuration** - Examine settings that may affect your workflow
-- **Test incrementally** - Consider applying sections gradually rather than all at once
-- **Extension compatibility** - Ensure you have the required extensions installed

-### Potential Considerations

-- Some settings may override your existing preferences
-- Path configurations might need adjustment for your system
-- Certain extensions may require separate installation
-- Terminal profiles are configured for Windows with conda
+**Considerations**: Some settings may override your preferences, paths might need adjustment for your system, and terminal profiles are configured for Windows with conda.

+---

+Made with ❤️ for the developer community